-Error handlers are useful in many situations.
+Exception handlers are useful in many situations.
 For example, the evaluation of an arithmetic expression may signal a division-by-zero error or an overflow error, yet it may suffice to return a symbolic constant infinity if this happens.
-Similarly, if there are two methods for computing a result, but the first and faster one may signal an error, a program can attempt to compute the answer with the first method so that when an error occurs, control is transferred to the second method of computation.
+Similarly, if there are two methods for computing a result, but the first and faster one may signal an exception; a program can attempt to compute the answer with the first method, but when an exception occurs, control is transferred to the second method of computation.

-Provided that exceptions come with additional information, the error handler's action may also depend on what kind of error occured.
-Indeed, this option increases the usefulness of error handlers dramatically, because the handler not only knows that an error occurred, but also what kind of error occurred.
-We will assume that the errors are applied to basic constants, and that the basic constant in an throw application is the information that a handler receives.
+Provided that exceptions come with additional information, the exception handler's action may also depend on what kind of exception occured.
+Indeed, this option increases the usefulness of exception handlers dramatically, because the handler not only knows that an exception occurred, but also what kind of exception occurred.
+We will assume that the exceptions are represented as basic constants, and that the basic constant in an throw application is the information that a handler receives.
 Handler ISWIM extends plain ISWIM with throw and catch forms:

-M = same as plain ISWIM (throw b) $(\texttt{catch } M \texttt{ with } (\lambda X.M))$ C = same as plain ISWIM $(\texttt{catch } C \texttt{ with } \lambda X.M) \ (\texttt{catch } M \texttt{ with } \lambda X.C)$
+M = same as plain ISWIM

+$(\texttt{throw}\ b)$

+$(\texttt{catch}\;M\;\texttt{with}\;\lambda X.M)$

+= same as plain ISWIM

+$(t catch \ C \ t with \ \lambda X.M)$

+$(\texttt{catch}\;M\;\texttt{with}\;\lambda X.C)$

-For an illustration of the versatility of error handlers, we consider a procedure that multiplies the elements of a list of numbers.
+For an illustration of the versatility of exception handlers, we consider a procedure that multiplies the elements of a list of numbers.
 A naive version of the procedure traverses the list and multiplies the elements one by one: